 To get around this, the site identified for a potential service area at Sedgemoor opened with only a car park and toilets.
 It was named Brent Knoll picnic area, and it was spaciously arranged so that it could one day be turned into a full service area.

-The barren car park led to concerns from users about crime, so Roadchef (the owners of the next service area to the south) were invited to set up temporary catering facilities on the southbound side.
+The barren car park led to concerns from users about crime.
+Inspectors said the toilets were "full of vandalism".
+Roadchef (the owners of the next service area to the south) were invited to set up temporary catering facilities on the southbound side.
 In 1986 this was upgraded to become the full Sedgemoor services that's here today, with a narrow HGV parking area and an Esso petrol station.

 Main Service Area